 - The plan's Prescription Drug Guide (Formulary).
-To keep things simple, we call this the "Drug Guide." - This Drug Guide tells which drugs are covered for you. - It also tells which of the four "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - To view the most complete and current Drug Guide information online, visit https://our.humana.com/krs/tools and locate the Prescription Drug Guide section - You may also call Customer Care to find out if a particular drug is in the plan's Drug Guide or to ask for a copy of the latest version of the Drug Guide.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)

-- Chapter 5 of this booklet.
+To keep things simple, we call this the "Drug Guide." - This Drug Guide tells which drugs are covered for you. - It also tells which of the five "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug Guide, call Member Services (phone numbers are printed on the back cover of this booklet).
+You can also find the Drug Guide on our website at www.careplushealthplans.com/medicare-plans/2021-prescription-drug-guides.
+The Drug Guide on the website is always the most current. - Chapter 5 of this booklet.
 Chapter 5 gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
 Chapter 5 also tells which types of prescription drugs are not covered by our plan. - The plan's Provider Directory.
 In most situations you must use a network pharmacy to get your covered drugs (see Chapter 5 for the details).
 The Provider Directory has a list of pharmacies in the plan's network.
-It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a 90-day supply).
+It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a three-month's supply).